 - Stocks, bonds, and other investments: Often, one spouse manages finances or is the active investor.
 This can leave the other person in the dark about what they have and how much those investments are worth.

 - Business holdings: There are several ways to address business valuation.
 And documents like prenuptial agreements (marriage contracts) can dictate what happens to some assets.

 - Memberships to country clubs, golf clubs, and gyms: Much of these items’ value is in their exclusivity.
 Thus, dividing them can be less about financial worth and more about status.

 - Collections: These can be difficult to appraise.
 You need an expert.

 There can also be various other complications in valuation and the calculation of net family property.

 Valuing assets and liabilities is complicated and can require legal and expert financial guidance – especially when there is a lot at stake.
 Thus, parties must start with a clear, comprehensive picture of the assets and liabilities that may be subject to inclusion in the process.

 To accomplish this, parties would be wise to collect all the pertinent paperwork that they can lay their hands on.
 Forensic accountants and appraisers could very well be essential partners in the process.

-While this process may seem overwhelming, taking the steps recommended here can be crucial to securing a fair settlement.
+While this process may seem overwhelming, taking the steps recommended here can be crucial to avoid valuation issues in equalization of net family property to secure a fair settlement.